 Children in LA have a hard time seeing the stars or listening to a flowing river as they go to bed.
 Camp offers the chance to experience nature while getting away from the stress of everyday life in the city.
-Camp gives us the chance to breath fresh air and drink clean water and stop trying to be cool and just be a kid.
+Camp gives us the chance to breathe fresh air and drink clean water and stop trying to be cool and just be a kid.
 Plain and simple, camp is a place where you can reinvent yourself, meet new friends and just have fun.

 Your experience at UniCamp will vary depending on which session or program you are a part of.
 Each week of UniCamp and OCP Program center around the foundations of a traditional residential summer camp.
 Participants start by selecting a “Camp Name” to express their individualism.
 Cabin groups of like aged individuals are then formed with 2 - 4 UCLA Student Volunteers as their counselors.
 During the week you will sing songs, play games, explore nature, hike, bike and climb, all while bonding with the cabin and student volunteers.